mpfthprblmtq/moose/README.md

 ## Changelog

+### 1.1.2 (The "Random features" update)

+**Release Date:** UPCOMING

+- Improved console logging on front end
+- Added a "More Info" panel
+- Made it smart
+  - Ability to determine certain id3tags based on the filename and file location alone
+- Bugfixes:
+  - Random VectorEnumerationExceptions are no longer a thing
+  - GUI doesn't skew anymore when adding a long-titled file into the UI
+  - Tracknum and Disknum doesn't get set to "/0" when there's nothing in those fields
+  - Fixed find and replace functionality not setting anything except the first row in the table

 ### 1.1.1 (The Refactoring update and/or the "All 1's update" and/or the Cleanup update)

-**Release Date:** UPCOMING
+**Release Date:** 3 December 2018

 - Refactoring classes to match an MVC framework (Model View Controller)
 - General cleanup
+  - Update README
+  - Package project into smaller packages (views, controllers, utils, etc.)
+- Tamed moose
+  - Taught it sit, stay, roll over, and attack

 ### 1.1.0 (The Auditing update)